A Basic Guide to Maintaining Your Home’s Foundations

 When checking your foundations there are several ways to do so.
 Start with a simple visual inspection of the foundations.
 Look for any foundation cracks, resting water or damp spots, any damp on the walls or any light which is visible where the foundations are.
 These are all simple checks which can be seen by simply going under your home and checking the foundations.
 Another list of visual structural checks can be found here with the renowned National Foundation Repair Association (NFRA) who are dedicated to promoting foundation maintenance and promote continued excellent standards across the industry.
 These checks are as simple as checking for cracks in walls, floors becoming unlevelled and difficulty opening doors and windows.
-Continued dry spells, or drought, can affect the soil around your home so may alter the structure of your foundations so being extra diligent during the dry season is vital.
+Continued dry spells, or drought, can affect the soil around your home so it may alter the structure of your foundations so being extra diligent during the dry season is vital.

 What to Do if You Notice Damage

 If you notice damage, do not attempt superficial repairs yourself as this can cause more damage or mask over the problem and not truly deal with it.
 The NRFA approves local companies that carry out work to a high standard.
-They may recommend a variety of work to ensure your foundations are maintained to a high standard such as piers if there is natural standing water or house levelling if foundation flaws have caused the walls to slightly drop.
+They may recommend a variety of work to ensure your foundations are maintained to a high standard such as piers if there is natural standing water or house leveling if foundation flaws have caused the walls to slightly drop.

-Though foundations are often overlooked as a part of continued structural upkeep of your home, they are obviously important.
+Though foundations are often overlooked as a part of the continued structural upkeep of your home, they are important.
 By using professionals, you are protecting your home from structural damage and yourself from losing out financially in the long-term.